 But crowds shouldn't deter you from discovering what this tiny Yucatán island has to offer, especially as Cozumel's real allure is far away from the downtown area.
 You can hire a fishing or diving charter boat to discover the shallow reefs along the coast (this is arguably one of the best diving destinations in the world), take a glass-bottom boat on a tour around the island, or simply find a quiet beach where you can relax and do nothing.
 Once the cruise ships clear out, you should head down to the plaza for some live music and the real skinny on this little island.
 The major cruise lines unload at Cozumel's piers, so avoid them at all costs—it's one expensive tourist trap.
 If you must shop, head into San Miguel where the souvenirs are cheaper.

 The best time to visit Cozumel is from May to July.
 The island enjoys daytime temperatures around 80 degrees Fahrenheit and nighttime temperatures in the 70s.
 Winters are slightly cooler, with temperatures ranging between the upper 60s and the lower 80s, so we recommend packing layers.
 Summer and early fall mark the rainy season, and hurricanes have been known to wreak havoc on the island.
+Read all about the beautiful beaches of Cozumel and start planning your trip now with our Cozumel Travel Guide.

 The barrier island in southeastern Mexico is a go-to spot for beaches, golfing and nightlife.
 Cancun also remains one of the most affordable vacation destinations in the Western Hemisphere.
 You could find a great deal of less than $600 per person for an all-inclusive vacation along these Yucatán sands, even during the spring break season.